ylhua/ylhua.github.io/_pages/about.md

 </td>
 <td style="padding:20px;width:70%;vertical-align:middle;border: none" align="left">
 <b>HeyDancing</b><br>
 This project is about a VR/AR application to help users enhance their dance skills in an interactive environment.
-The system plans to consist of four core modules:motion capture using a fixed multi-camera setup, motion remapping to project captured movements onto 3D characters, real-time motion correction, and a motion evaluation model that generates an overall performance score.. <br>
+The system plans to consist of four core modules: motion capture using a fixed multi-camera setup, motion remapping to project captured movements onto 3D characters, real-time motion correction, and a motion evaluation model that generates an overall performance score.. <br>
 <a href="https://www.youtube.com/watch?v=pMr3i27rvCM" target="_blank"><i class="fas fa-fw fa-globe"></i>Demo</a> /